sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Area-BayArea" />
 ### Bay Area
 * Still expensive
-* Get a SafeWay Card, it's free and literally saved me over $100
+* Get a SafeWay Card, it's free and saved me over $100
 * Learn to love the Caltrain
 * Caltrain isn't like the GO, they check your tickets all the time
 * Go to Gilroy Premium Outlet Mall in Gilroy, it's amazing and has great deals